DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +100000

-- Sportsbooks rate DePaul considerably higher (101st in the country) than the computer rankings do (222nd).
+- In terms of its odds to win the national championship (+100000), DePaul is 101st in college basketball.
+It is way below that, 222nd, according to computer rankings.

-- The Blue Demons have the same odds to win the national championship now, from +100000 at the start of the season to +100000.
+- The Blue Demons have the same odds to win the national championship now, from +100000 at the beginning of the season to +100000.

-- DePaul has a 0.1% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, DePaul has a 0.1% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!